Hudaka/NNIA-project/README.md

-# Neural networks project
+# Neural Networks Project

-* Encode data using BERT
+* In this project the data is going to be encoded using BERT
-* Train a model for POS
+* We will be training a model for POS